shivamk1075/ShivamKumar_Assignment2_Medication/README.md

 ## SWE Internship — Take Home Assignment Submission

-This project implements a backend service that ingests medication lists from multiple sources, maintains patient medication history, and detects clinically relevant conflicts such as dose mismatches, blacklisted drug combinations, and missing/stopped medications.
+This project implements a backend service that ingests medication lists from different sources, maintains patient medication history, and detects conflicts such as dose mismatches, unsafe drug combinations, and missing or stopped medications.

-The focus of this assignment was **clear system design, readable code, and well-reasoned tradeoffs** rather than building a production-scale system.
+The goal of this assignment was to demonstrate clear system design, readable code, and well-reasoned tradeoffs within a limited time window rather than building a production-scale system.

 ---

-# ⏱ Expected Time Window
+## Time Spent

-**Time spent:** ~6–10 hours (time-boxed as instructed)
+Approximately 6–10 hours (time-boxed as instructed).

-If anything appears incomplete, it was intentionally scoped to stay within the assignment constraints.
+Some parts are intentionally simple to stay within the assignment scope.

 ---

-# 🚀 Quick Setup (Run in under 5 minutes)
+## Quick Setup (Run in under 5 minutes)

-## Requirements
+### Requirements
 - Python 3.9+
 - Git

-## Steps
+### Steps

 ```bash
 # Clone repository